tom-howard/com2009/docs/course/assignment2/part-a/task1.md

 ## Simulation Resources

-It's easier to develop your node(s) in simulation before testing things out on a real robot.
+You might find it helpful to develop your node(s) basic functionality in simulation before testing things out on a real robot.
 You can use the standard "Empty World" environment to do this, which can be launched in using the following command:

 ```bash
 ros2 launch turtlebot3_gazebo empty_world.launch.py